-In fact the main reason why this revised draft modalities has tried to change the rule on PSdm for the reduction commitments during the Doha Round implementation period is that the EU has not been able or willing to notify the production value of each product with a calculated AMS up to 1999-2000, the production value having only appeared from 2000-01, although

-Solidarité has been able to make these calculations40.
+In fact the main reason why this revised draft modalities has tried to change the rule on PSdm for the reduction commitments during the Doha Round implementation period is that the EU has not been able or willing to notify the production value of each product with a calculated AMS up to 1999-2000, the production value having only appeared from 2000-01, although Solidarité has been able to make these calculations 26.
 This explains why the simulations published in May 2006 by Canada on the impact of the EU, US and Japan offers on their final bound total AMS reduction, on their behalf and endorsed by the EU and the WTO, had already used 5% of the value of the whole agricultural production for PSdm.

-According to these Canada's simulations the EU authorized OTDS in the base period 1995-2000 would be of \notin 110.305 billion - 67.159 for the Final Bound Total AMS + 11.129 for product-specific de minimis (PSdm) + 11.129 for non-product-specific de minimis (NPSdm) + 20.888 for the blue box (BB) - and its reduction by 80% would lower it to \notin 22.061 bn at the end of the Doha Round implementation period.
-What is more is that the most renowned agricultural trade experts - David Orden, David Blanford and Tim Josling (the "father" of the OECD PSE, producer's support estimate) - have endorsed these calculations in their book "WTO disciplines on agricultural support" published in 2011 by Cambridge University Press41.
-And they repeat this calculation in a shorter IFPRI paper, thus reinforcing the scientific credibility and interest to adopt th is new definition42.
+According to these Canada's simulations the EU authorized OTDS would be of €110.305 billion (67.159 for the Final Bound Total AMS + 11.129 for product-specific de minimis + 11.129 for non-product-specific de minimis + 20.888 for blue box) and its reduction by 80% would lower it to €22.061 billion at the end of the Doha Round implementation period.
+What is more is that the most renowned agricultural trade experts - David Orden, David Blanford and Tim Josling (the "father" of the OECD PSE, producer's support estimate) - have endorsed these calculations in their book "WTO disciplines on agricultural support" published in 2011 by Cambridge University Press27.
+And they repeat this calculation in a shorter IFPRI paper, thus reinforcing the scientific credibility and interest to adopt the second of the second of the product of the product of the second of the product of the product

 However the full impact of changing the PSdm definition can only appear when coupled with the fact that feed subsidies are conferring PS AMSs to all animal products of the developed countries, the DCs being largely exempted by the AoA article 6.2 for "input subsidies generally available to low-income or resource-poor producers in developing country Members".
-Therefore the EU authorized OTDS is only €90.496 bn and its reduction by 80% would lower it to €18.099 bn at the end of the Doha Round implementation period.
-Naturally this correct calculation would apply to all the other developed countries, particularly to the US where the allowed OTDS in the base period falls from \$48.224 bn in Canada's simulations to \$42.875 bn and the allowed US OTDS at the end of the implementation period, once cut by 70%, will fall to \$12.863 bn43.
+Therefore the EU authorized OTDS is only €90.496 billion and its reduction by 80% would lower it to €18.099 billion at the end of the Doha Round implementation period.
+Naturally this correct calculation would apply to all the other developed countries, particularly to the US where the allowed OTDS in the base period falls from \$48.224 billion in Canada's simulations to \$42.875 billion and the allowed US OTDS at the end of the implementation period, once cut by 70%, will fall to \$12.863 billion29.